siosphere/virge-enigma/README.md

 is read in blocks of 1MB, encrypted, and written out to the output file.

-Likewise, decryption will take an input file (the encrypted file) and an output file, will read the encrypted file in blocks of 32MB.
+Likewise, decryption will take an input file (the encrypted file) and an output file, will read the encrypted file in blocks based on the encryption algorithm used.
+For example, MCRYPT_RIJNDAEL_128 would be 32MB block sizes.

 ```
 $inputFile = "./test.txt";